LucasWaelti/kalibr-wiki/Installation.md

-1. Either you can run the tools directly from the cde-package folder **or/and** it is possible to add the package folder to the system path using:
+1. Either you can run the tools directly from the cde-package folder **or/and** add the package folder to the system path using:

     > export PATH="**/cde/package/path**:$PATH"

-    to use the tools conveniently as it would be installed.
+    to use the tools more conveniently.

 ##B) Building from source
-To build from source follow these steps (tested on Ubuntu 12.10 and ROS hydro):
+To build the toolbox from source follow these steps (tested on Ubuntu 12.10 and 13.10 with ROS hydro):

 1. Install ROS hydro <br>
     see [ros.org](http://wiki.ros.org/ROS/Installation) for more information

-    Example for ubuntu-quantal and ROS hydro below:
+    Example installation on Ubuntu 12.10 (quantal) and ROS hydro:

     >sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu quantal main" > /etc/apt/sources.list.d/ros-latest.list'
 <br>